zuanming/thirdrepo/README.md

     - Dark grey is to indicate navigating backwards.
 - Consistent background and orange background is consistent across all the webpages, as orange gives off a vibrant and energetic mood which synergizes with the idea of food.

+### Future Features
+- User authentication to be added such that users can only edit the reviews which they have uploaded
+- Restaurants that appear on the Home page indicate the number of reviews
+- Star ranking system to rate the restaurants to indicate positivity of reviews
+- Ranking of each of the restaurants based on the star system in order
+- Creation of advertising space for restaurants who would like to be featured
+- A points system for users based on the number of reviews to earn perks in the future

 ## Technologies Used
 The following programming languages and tools were used to build the website:
 * HTML 5